Armenia Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-EU nationals do not need an entry visa for travel to Armenia and are allowed to stay up to 180 days a year without a visa (usually a maximum of 90 days per visit).
+EU and US nationals do not need an entry visa for travel to Armenia and are allowed to stay up to 180 days a year without a visa (usually a maximum of 90 days per visit).
 This applies to tourism and business trips.

-Visas for Armenia are required by all other nationals referred to in the chart above, except those continuing their journey within 48 hours, providing they remain in the airport transit lounge, and are holding all documents required for the next destination and a confirmed onward ticket.
+Visas for Armenia are required by Australian and Canadian nationals, except those continuing their journey within 48 hours, providing they remain in the airport transit lounge, and are holding all documents required for the next destination and a confirmed onward ticket.

 Nationals not referred to in the chart are advised to contact the embassy to check visa requirements for Armenia.